 We know very little about youth groups in Benin.
 The country was the French colony of Dahomey.
 Scouting was founded there during the French colonial period.
 Thecolony was granbted indepoendence as Benin and there is a small Scouting movenent.
 After independence the country became radicalized and a Marxist republic was established.
 We do not know if aioneer movement wa established.
 The Pioneer are the youth movemnent orgabized in Communist countries. .

-We know very liitle about youth groups in Cape Verde.
+Cape Verde is an island nation, opposite Cape Verde, the western most projection of the Afrivan Continent.
+We know very lititle about youth groups in Cape Verde.
 The country was a Portuguese colony and there was Scouting there beginning with the colonial period.
 Independent Cape Verse has a small Scouting movement.

 The modern nation of Camerron is the fusion of English, French, and German colonies.
 Cameroon was a German colony until World war I. We have no infornmation on youth groups during the German colonial period.
 After thecWar, German Kameroon wa partitiuoned between Britain and France.
 We have virtually no information on youth groups in Canerron.
 There is a small Scouting movement which was founded duriung the colonia period in both the British and French controlled areas. .